pandallel/quilt/docs/src/features/materials/material.md

 4. **Marks it as ready** for deeper processing in the Swatch Pipeline
 5. **Keeps track** of changes if the file gets updated later

-You’ll always have a clear view of what was picked up, what wasn’t, and why.
+You'll always have a clear view of what was picked up, what wasn't, and why.